alessandrokonrad/Pi-Pool/README.md

 ## Prerequesites

-* Raspberry Pi 4 with 4 GB or 8 GB (recommended) RAM
+* Raspberry Pi 4 with 8GB RAM (4GB version works only with Swap partition as extra RAM)
 * Ubuntu 20.04 LTS <b>64-bit</b> (Very easy to install with <a href="https://www.raspberrypi.org/downloads/">Pi Imager</a>)

 ## Getting started